alkgrove/Pixie-Daemon/README.md

 ##### Starting the daemon

-I would suggest starting the display using the command line especially if trying a new LED color table.
+I would suggest starting the display using the command line especially if trying a new LED color table so you can see any errors.
 This is done with the command:
 ```

 sudo /usr/local/bin/pixied